Updated May 2026

 To avoid surprises, book your flight well in advance and be sure to arrive at the airport at least 2 hours before departure.
 Some airlines that operate flights to San Cristóbal include LATAM and Avianca.

 Before you board your flight to the Galápagos, you must obtain a Transit Control Card (TCT).
 This card helps the Galápagos authorities monitor the number of visitors and ensure sustainable tourism.
-You can obtain the TCT at the airport in Quito or Guayaquil before boarding your domestic flight.
+The TCT costs $20 USD per person and is mandatory for all travellers.

 Head over to the Agencia de Regulacion y Control de la Biseguirdad y Cuarena para Galápagos – Inspeccion de Equipaje.
 Place your bags on the conveyor belt at the inspection area, where security personnel will check for prohibited items such as seeds, plants, and animals.
 Once your luggage is cleared, you can proceed to check in for your flight.